Let's talk about Kent Libraries

 • I use both the mobile library and libraries in Faversham, Canterbury and Folkestone.

-by Jilly13, over 2 years ago
+by Jilly13, almost 3 years ago

 As the daughter of a librarian, reading has played a hugely significant role in my life.
 I love visiting the mobile library.
 Mark is so friendly and helpful.
 The range of books is wide and varied.
 It is an absolutely vital community service.
 I listen to a lot of audiobooks, downloaded from Kent Libraries.
 What a great free service!
 So much choice and so easy to access .